Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     module rg '../arm/Microsoft.Resources/resourceGroups/deploy.bicep' =
     ```

-   Fundamentally, the above snipped references the local path to the ResourceGroup CARML module.
+   Fundamentally, the above snippet references the local path to the ResourceGroup CARML module.
 Thanks to Bicep's ability to resolve the reference, it should open a pop-up and ask you whether you want to auto-insert the `required parameters` (if it does not come up automatically, try to remove & add the `=`, or press `Ctrl + Space`).
 Press `Enter` to confirm.
-These parameters are the once for which the bicep module does not have default values for.
+These parameters are the ones the bicep module does not have default values for.

     <img src="./media/Lab1%20-%20First%20Solution/requiredProperties.png" alt="Required properties" height="120">

-    Once confirmed it will generate the following skeleton:
+    Once confirmed, it will generate the following skeleton:

     ```bicep
     module rg '../arm/Microsoft.Resources/resourceGroups/deploy.bicep' = {